S

 A: Ask for two reference clients in manufacturing specifically.
 Request contact with someone from their finance team, not just IT.
 Ask about HPP costing accuracy in their implementation and whether the first month-end close ran cleanly.
 If the partner can't produce manufacturing references, find a different partner.

-The factories that use Odoo well are the ones that modelled the five-year cost before the first demo, understood which manufacturing features they needed from day one, and found a partner with genuine production experience in their industry.
+The factories that use Odoo well modelled the five-year cost before the first demo, knew which manufacturing features they needed from day one, and worked with a partner with genuine production experience in their industry.

-If all three of those conditions are met, Odoo can be a solid fit.
-If any one is missing, the risk goes up substantially.
+If all three of those are in place, Odoo is a strong fit.
+If one is missing, the risk goes up substantially.

 An architecture review before an ERP selection costs less than an ERP migration after a bad one.
 That's true regardless of which system is under consideration.